iPlumb3r/EcosystemMapping/1_Semantic/INT_vs_EXT_Who_EN.md

 * §Project: A particular initiative of a §Person or §Organization (The §Project being seen as a temporary §Organization with a beginning and an end)
 * §Software: A software-type product (ex: An AI instance that performs taxonomies)
 * §Product: Product of material type (ex: A self-contained "taxi" car that offers shopping)
-* Or something else I haven't thought of yet... *
+* Or something else I haven't thought of yet ...

 > It is these concepts that embody what "ARE" the ITEMS/Individuals in this category.